 UNESCO.
 The town of Luang Prabang, the old capital of Laos before it was moved to Vientiane, was named a UNESCO World Heritage site in 1995.
 It’s home to waterfalls, sacred caves, and dozens of temples.

 Village homestays.
-Come with Nothing: The Mekong Expedition and Sticky Rice Service Adventure include village homestays, where students live with local families and really immerse in these communities.
+Come with Nothing: The Mekong Expedition and Laos Service Adventure include village homestays, where students live with local families and really immerse in these communities.
 Don’t miss out on this unique experience!

 Water.
 A vital resource for Laos, the country’s Nam Khan and Mekong rivers have long moved people and goods.
 Laotians also throw water as part of their New Year’s annual cleansing ritual in April.